-- a) The proposal will retain an active ground floor use and frontage and provide a direct service or sales to visiting members of the public - b) The development or use(s) will not be detrimental to the amenity of local residents (either individually or cumulatively) due to noise, odour or disturbance or light pollution or highway safety - c) Where planning permission is necessary, cChanges of use at ground floor to residential will be permitted to the rear or on upper floors or to the rear on the ground floor and a satisfactory living environment can be achieved (Policies DQOP06 and H07)
+- a) The proposal will retain an active ground floor use and frontage and provide a direct service or sales to visiting members of the public - b) The development or use(s) will not be detrimental to the amenity of local residents (either individually or cumulatively) due to noise, odour or disturbance or light pollution or highway safety - c) Where planning permission is necessary, changes of use at ground floor to residential will be permitted to the rear or on upper floors and a satisfactory living environment can be achieved (DQO06 and H07)

 13.40 There are 34 neighbourhood parades in the city, and they are an important local facility, particularly for people who are less mobile and for the more vulnerable members of the community.
 This is especially the case in areas that do not have easy access to larger centres or supermarkets.
 Therefore, the council will maintain and where possible enhance, such local community facilities.
-The neighbourhood parades will be are shown on the future Policies Map.
+The neighbourhood parades will be shown on the future Policies Map.
 (See Appendix 3)